Master of Accountancy (MACC)

 Why MACC at Carroll?

-Carroll's Master of Accountancy (MACC) program is uniquely designed to fulfill the needs of both full-time students and part-time students, including those who are already professionals in their communities.
-Our program is delivered in a hybrid format (online combined with face-to-face residencies), providing a rigorous program that is flexible for students in all geographic locations.
+Carroll's Master of Accountancy (MACC) program is designed to fulfill the needs of both full-time students and part-time students, including those who are already professionals in their communities.
+Our program is delivered in a hybrid format (online combined with face-to-face residencies), providing a rigorous program that is flexible for all students regardless of their geographic locations.
 Courses are offered in a block format allowing students to focus on only one or two courses at a time.

 The outlook for accounting students is overwhelmingly positive.
 Demand for accountants and accounting salaries have remained high and both the U.S. Department of Labor and the Bureau of Labor Statistics expect the trend to continue.
 According to the human resource consulting firm of Robert Half, the CPA designation continues “to inspire confidence in employers and remains the most frequently requested and versatile credential” in accounting and finance.
 In 2017, CNNMoney included CPA in the 100 Best Jobs in America.